jkiernan12/burrito-builder-ui/README.md

 ## Setup

-* Clone down this repo and change into the cloned down directory
+* Fork this repo
-* Setup your own GitHub repo so you can push changes to your own profile
+* Clone down your forked repo and change into the cloned down directory
 * Run `npm install` to install dependencies
 * Run `npm start` to start your development server